Christmas is most truly Christmas when we celebrate it by giving the light of love to those who need it most. - Ruth Carter Stapleton

 One of the main novelties this year is the enormous 27-metre Christmas tree, located in the Parc de la Mar.
 The tree also has a 3-metre-long passageway through which you can walk.
 The tree is an impressive sight and a fantastic photo opportunity as it can be seen with Palma cathedral in the background.

 This year, the Associacion Jovent (youth association) turned the lights on to great applause, imbuing the people of the city with hope and joy for the coming year.
-Unfortunately, due to the more stringent restrictions for the lockdown, this will be the first year that children will not be allowed to participate on the floats of the parades.

 Christmas Markets and Shop Hours #

 If you are inspired by the Christmas spirit and want more, head to Puerto Portals Christmas Market or check out the Pueblo Español Christmas Fair.
 The festive season in Mallorca is long and lasts until the arrival of the Three Kings on Eve of the 6th of January.
-Let's support our neighbors and friends and buy local.

 Traditions of the Holiday #